just-the-docs/just-the-docs-tests/collections/_navigation/relative-url.md

 1. Open an editor on the HTML of [a page with a parent and children].

-1. Check that the only occurrences of the string `"http` are in `head`, `svg`, and `footer` elements. ✅
+1. Check that all but one of the occurrences of the string `"http` are in `head`, `svg`, and `footer` elements. ✅

 [a page with a parent and children]: ../grandparent/ac/